paulmillr/noble-bls12-381/README.md

 1. Clone the repository.
 2. `npm install` to install build dependencies like TypeScript
-3. `npm run compile` to compile TypeScript code
+3. `npm run build` to compile TypeScript code
 4. `npm run test` to run jest on `test/index.ts`

 Special thanks to [Roman Koblov](https://github.com/romankoblov), who have helped to improve pairing speed.